reachlin/k8s0/README.md

 It's a kubernetes installation on a fixed configuration.

-This project is like [MiniKube](https://kubernetes.io/docs/getting-started-guides/minikube/), but with the capability to run on Travis.
+This project is like [MiniKube](https://kubernetes.io/docs/getting-started-guides/minikube/) or minimal version of [Kargo](https://github.com/kubernetes-incubator/kargo), but with the capability to run on Travis.

 So the user can try this on local host or VM, or use it on Travis for kubernetes DevOps.
+And the ansible script make it easy to tweak the installation steps for more usages.

 **********************